kurtshuler/homelab-docs/docs/proxmox-gpu-passthrough/vm-setup.md

     ls -l /dev/dri/by-path/
     ```

 That's it.
-If all the above check out, your GPU is available within your Ubuntu VM for use for functions like Plex HW transcoding.
+If all the above check out, your GPU is available within your Ubuntu VM to use for functions like Plex HW transcoding.